Akhil-Jonnalagadda/JavaExpenseManager/README.md

    java ExpenseTracker
    ```

+## Usage
+- Add, list, and filter expenses using the menu options.
+- To filter by date range, select the corresponding menu option and enter start/end dates in `YYYY-MM-DD` format.
+- To export expenses, select the export option and provide a CSV filename (e.g., `expenses.csv`).

 ## Code Structure
 - `Expense.java`: Model class for an expense entry
 - `ExpenseTracker.java`: Main logic and user interface